JetBrains/intellij-sdk-docs/topics/ui/controls/search_field.md

 ![](search-no-history.png){width=250}

-Show search history in a popup on clicking on the magnifying glass icon:
+Show search history in a popup when clicking on the magnifying glass icon:

 ![](search-history-popup.png){width=256}